Drug and Alcohol Rehab in Surrey

 While rehab programmes for adults also include various therapies, more emphasis is placed on certain therapy styles in treatment for teenagers.

+Furthermore, rehab for teens is incredibly mindful when it comes to prescribing medication.
 Because the brain is in constant development until the age of 25, it’s important not to expose younger patients to medications that could potentially be addictive, or have any lasting effects on their brain chemistry.

 With this in mind, rehab clinics for teenagers design detox holistically: opting for a gradual taper and using short-term drugs such as anti-nausea tablets.